terminatorul/RoleBuff/README.md

     - check for Battle Stance or Berseker Stance

 ####Death Knights
-- check pet is present if DK has Master of Ghouls talent
+- check pet is present when DK has Master of Ghouls talent

 ####Warlocks
 - check for basic healthstone present when improved healthstone can be used

-####Shaman:
-- check shaman healer has Water Shield.